 Looking back at the photos I took in Panaon Island, I chose three of my favorites from the hundreds I took.

 This is a photo of a massive colony of tabular corals stretching to around 5 meters with several layers as well.
 I’ve never seen anything like this before.
 Finding it in a shallow area outside a marine protected area attests to generally good condition of reefs in Panaon Island.

 Although diversity is an important characteristic of any coral reef, this vast stretch of delicate branching corals is mind-boggling because they are perfectly intact and hardly have any broken corals in this marine protected area.
 Although the photo shows a stand of larger branching corals, the rest are smaller bottle brush acropora.

 Sta.
 Paz Norte MPA

 Before coming to Panaon Island, Marianne requested me to take photos of frogfishes aside from taking good photos of corals.
-When we spotted this frogfish happily perched on a sponge, I snapped a few photos and waited for Dr. Dee to swim by wearing her nice Oceana Panaon Island expedition rash guard.
+When we spotted this frogfish happily perched on a sponge, I snapped a few photos and waited for Dr. Edna de Castro to swim by wearing her nice Oceana Panaon Island expedition rash guard.